666djb/solarpi/readme.md

 If you've used the install script or followed the manual steps and installed the solarpi systemd service, you can either reboot or run the following to start the service after you've finished testing:
 * sudo service solarpi start

+Use the following to monitor the output of the service:
+* journalctl -f -u solarpi

-and then to stop it (if you need to):
+and then to stop the service (if you need to):
 * sudo service solarpi stop

 ### Uninstall